sookinoby/mxnet-ccn-samples/README.md

 ```

 ## Loading the trained model from the filesystem
 Since we have check-pointed the model during training, we can load any epoch and check its classification power.
 In the following example, we load the 10th epoch.
-We also set the binding in the model loaded to training false, since we are using this network for testing, not training.
+We also set the binding in the model loaded to training as false, since we are using this network for testing, not training.
 Furthermore, we reduce the batch size of input from 64 to 1 (data_shapes=[('data', (1,3,32,32))), since we are going to test it on a single image.

 You can use the same technique to load any other pre-trained machine learning model:

 ```python
 #load the model from the checkpoint , we are loading the 10 epoch